Tag: worksheet

 More freebies

-is in the air, so we thought it was about time for a new freebie.
+Spring is in the air, so we thought it was about time for a new freebie.
 Give your children some coloring pencils and let them color and search.
 Then, they count how many they find of each object.
-Use this opportunity to talk about “more than…”, “less than…”, etc. This exercise trains attention, visual and spatial perception, and fine motor skills – important skills for reading, writing, and arithmetics.
+Use this opportunity to talk about “more than…”, “less than…”, etc. This exercise trains attention, visual, and spatial perception, and fine motor skills – important skills for reading, writing, and arithmetic.

 Grab this freebie here: I spy … spring! (ca. 3,9 MB)